A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Abstract

 \section{Abstract}

-We present and analyze a parallel implementation of a parallel-in-time method based on $\alpha$-circulant preconditioned Richardson iterations.
-While there are a lot of papers exploring this new class of single-level, time-parallel integrators from many perspectives, performance results of actual parallel runs are still missing.
-This leaves a critical gap, because the efficiency and applicability heavily rely on the actual parallel performance, with only limited guidance from theoretical considerations.
-Also, many challenges like selecting good parameters, finding suitable communication strategies, and performing a fair comparison to sequential time-stepping methods can be easily missed.
-In this paper, we first extend the original idea by using a collocation method of arbitrary order, which adds another level of parallelization in time.
-We derive an adaptive strategy to select a new $\alpha$-circulant preconditioner for each iteration during runtime for balancing convergence rates, round-off errors and inexactness in the individual time-steps.
-After addressing these more theoretical challenges, we present an open-source space- and doubly-time-parallel implementation and evaluate its performance for two different test problems.
+We present and analyze a parallel implementation of a parallel-in-time collocation method based on $\alpha$-circulant preconditioned Richardson iterations.
+While many papers explore this family of single-level, time-parallel ``all-at-once'' integrators from various perspectives, performance results of actual parallel runs are still scarce.
+This leaves a critical gap, because the efficiency and applicability of any parallel method heavily rely on the actual parallel performance, with only limited guidance from theoretical considerations.
+Further, challenges like selecting good parameters, finding suitable communication strategies, and performing a fair comparison to sequential time-stepping methods can be easily missed.
+In this paper, we first extend the original idea of these fixed point iterative approaches based on $\alpha$-circulant preconditioners to high-order collocation methods, adding yet another level of parallelization in time "across the method".
+We derive an adaptive strategy to select a new $\alpha$-circulant preconditioner for each iteration during runtime for balancing convergence rates, round-off errors, and inexactness of inner system solves for the individual time-steps.
+After addressing these more theoretical challenges, we present an open-source space- and time-parallel implementation and evaluate its performance for two different test problems.